AndrasKovacs/AndrasKovacs.github.io/research-and-projects.md

 - [For Finitary Induction-Induction, Induction is Enough](https://drops.dagstuhl.de/opus/volltexte/2020/13070/), with Ambroise Lafont and Ambrus Kaposi

+These [slides about my thesis](pdfs/wg6stockholm.pdf) might be also intersting.

 ### Efficient evaluation for cubical type theories

 Existing cubical type theory implementation all suffer from efficiency problems.